Analysis

 The Treasury Can Succeed While Tokens Fail

-This is the key insight: RWA Robotics LTD could generate successful exits from robotics investments, and DEUS holders would have zero enforceable claim to those proceeds.
+RWA Robotics LTD could generate successful exits from robotics investments while DEUS holders retain zero enforceable claim to those proceeds.

 If the DAO invests in a robotics startup that 10xs, the equity appreciation belongs to RWA Robotics LTD and its shareholders.
 DEUS holders can vote that they'd like to see buybacks or distributions, but there's no mechanism forcing this to happen.